LL Cool J Asks Fans To Help Him Find Maia Campbell

-LL Cool J Asks Fans To Help Him Find Maia Campbell After Video Surfaces Of Her Relapse
+LL Cool J Asks Fans To Help Find Maia Campbell After Relapse Video Surfaces

 LL Cool J took to Twitter Sunday night (July 9) to ask fans, followers and anyone who may have a connection to his former co-star Maia Campbell for help.
 Video footage surfaced over the weekend of the actress high on drugs in Stone Mountain, Georgia.

-Note: UPDATE: Maia Campbell took to social media to respond to LL Cool J in a recorded video message, where she declines his help.
-It can be seen here.